Foreign worker: Arab Gulf states

 Dependence on the sponsor (kafeel) naturally creates room for violations of the rights of foreign workers.
 Debt causes workers to work for a certain period of time without a salary to cover these fees.
 This bondage encourages the practice of international labour migration as women in situations of poverty can find jobs overseas and pay off their debts through work.
 It is common for the employer or the sponsor to retain the employee's passport and other identity papers as a form of insurance for the amount an employer has paid for the worker's work permit and airfare.
 Kafeels sell visas to foreign workers with the unwritten understanding that the foreigner can work for an employer other than the sponsor.

 When a two-year work period is over, or with a job loss, workers must find another employer willing to sponsor them or return to their nation of origin within a short time.
 Failing to do this entails imprisonment for violation of immigration laws.
 Protections are nearly non-existent for migrant workers.

 The population in the current GCC states has grown more than eight times during 50 years.
-Foreign workers have become the primary, dominant labour force in most sectors of the economy and the government bureaucracy.
+Foreign workers have become the primary, dominant labour force in all sectors of the economy excluding the government bureaucracy.
 With rising unemployment, GCC governments embarked on formulating labour market strategies to improve this situation, create sufficient employment opportunities for nationals, and limit the dependence on expatriate labour.
 Restrictions have been imposed: the sponsorship system, the rotational system of expatriate labour to limit the duration of foreigners' stay, curbs on naturalization and the rights of those who have been naturalised, etc. This has also led to efforts to improve the education and training of nationals.
 Localization remains low among the private sector, however.
 This is due to the traditionally low income the sector offers.
 Also included are long working hours, a competitive work environment, and a need to recognise an expatriate supervisor, often difficult to accept.

 In 2005, low-paid Asian workers staged protests, some violent, in Kuwait, Bahrain, and Qatar for not receiving salaries on time.
 In March 2006, hundreds of mostly south Asian construction workers stopped work and went on a rampage in Dubai, UAE, to protest their harsh working conditions, low or delayed pay, and general lack of rights.
 Sexual harassment of Filipina housemaids by local employers, especially in Saudi Arabia, has become serious.
 In recent years, this has resulted in a ban on the migration of females under 21.
 Such nations as Indonesia have noted the maltreatment of women in the GCC states, with the government calling for an end to the sending of housemaids altogether.
 In GCC countries, a chief concern with foreign domestic workers in childcare without the desired emphasis on Islamic and Arabic values.